A DC Artist Alleges the Line Hotel Stole His Work to Brand a New Restaurant

 Zuniga acknowledges that hugs are, of course, universal—and the illustrations aren’t identical.
 His drawing features a face and slightly different positioning of the hands.
 “As a designer you take references and copy from artists and other designers.
 You twist it enough to make it your own and tell your own story—that’s the hardest trick as a designer,” he says.
 Still, “there are too many coincidences when you look at the back end of the story.”

 Zuniga is the former Creative Director of Foreign National, Maketto chef Erik Bruner-Yang’s hospitality company that opened two restaurants with the Line Hotel in 2017.
 Brothers and Sisters and Spoken English both closed after Bruner-Yang parted ways with the Line in January, and Zuniga is now with Maydan/Compass Rose.
 But the artist spent two-plus years working closely with the hotel concepts—including running a whimsical Instagram platform for Spoken English, which was even featured in Bon Appetit (“We’re Obsessed With This Restaurant’s Weird and Wonderful Instagram Account”).
-The studio that allegedly created the hug design for No Goodbyes, Made by Us, has also worked with Bruner-Yang in the past year, contributing “brand identity,” collage, and signs for his new Roost food hall restaurant, Yoko & Kota.
+Us, the studio that created the hug design for No Goodbyes, has also worked with Bruner-Yang in the past year, contributing “brand identity,” collage, and signs for his new Roost food hall restaurant, Yoko & Kota.

+Us executive director Brandon Dismuke says he and creative director Eliana Dominguez, who produced the design for No Goodbyes, did their “due diligence” in researching line drawings for hugs (of which they found many).
+Still, as soon as Dismuke saw the conversations happening on social media, he immediately reached out to Bruner-Yang, who put him in touch with Zuniga.

+“We were very apologetic in the sense that we hate when these accidents happen, and especially given what he [Zuniga] was doing with the project and where he was going with it,” says Dismuke.
+“Our immediate thing, we know we can rectify it right away.
+Do you want us to lose the arms?
+We’re happy to from an artistic integrity perspective.
+One our end, if that’s something Cristian requested or felt strongly about, we don’t want to be a part of taking something he believes is his.
+It’s up the Line.”

 Bruner-Yang, who declined to comment directly for the article, blasted the hotel in a story for his 12,000-odd Instagram followers of the weekend, stating: “@thelinehotel this isn’t a total coincidence. @cris.zng was my creative director til spring 2021.
 You guys should know his work from @dcspokenenglish and @brothersandsisters_dc.
 I hope you compensate him.”
 Bruner-Yang shared comments as they were being rapidly deleted, including those by other big names in the hospitality industry like Chopped star Adam Greenberg, who posted “stealing ppl’s work and advertising as your own?!
 Then, deleting comments in your IG to cover it up?!” followed by a vomiting emoji.

-Note: *This article has been updated with additional information from Us creative design studio.